KdogDevs/shift2stream-website/README.md

 ### Automatic Releases

 A GitHub Actions workflow is set up for automatic releases when a push is made to the `main` branch.
-The workflow generates release notes using Copilot.
+The workflow generates release notes using `github/gh-release-notes@v0.2.0`.
 The workflow is defined in `.github/workflows/release.yml`.

 ### Branch Syncing